Carolina (Taylor Swift song): Accolades

-At the 65th Annual Grammy Awards (2023), "Carolina" is contending for Best Song Written for Visual Media—Swift's fourth nomination in the category, following "Safe & Sound" (2011) from The Hunger Games: Songs from District 12 and Beyond, "I Don't Wanna Live Forever" (2017) from Fifty Shades Darker, and "Beautiful Ghosts" (2019) from Cats, the first of which won.
+At the 65th Annual Grammy Awards (2023), "Carolina" contended for Best Song Written for Visual Media—Swift's fourth nomination in the category, following "Safe & Sound" (2011) from The Hunger Games: Songs from District 12 and Beyond, "I Don't Wanna Live Forever" (2017) from Fifty Shades Darker, and "Beautiful Ghosts" (2019) from Cats, the first of which won.
 Swift also garnered her career's first-ever Critics' Choice Movie Award nomination with the song.
 The song was shortlisted for Best Original Song at the 95th Academy Awards.